 </figure>

 - Constraints are the key.
-Providing Tailwind + DaisyUI as input prevented Claude from drifting into the generic.
+Handing over Tailwind + daisyUI as input kept Claude from drifting into the generic.
 "Make a cool tech blog" without context would probably have produced an interchangeable Bootstrap result.
 The existing files were the real prompt.

-- Asking back > Hallucinating.
-The fact that Claude Design asked questions instead of just diving in drastically increased the quality.
-Hi-Fi vs. Lo-Fi is not a minor detail – it's the difference between a wireframe and a finished design.
+- Asking back > hallucinating.
+The fact that Claude Design asked questions instead of just diving in raised the quality drastically.
+Hi-Fi vs. Lo-Fi isn't a detail – it's the difference between a wireframe and a finished design.

 - Three options is the right number.
-Not too many to feel overwhelmed, not too few to have a real choice.
+Not so many you feel overwhelmed, not so few you have no real choice.
 Each one had a clear identity.

-- Design → Code Handoff works.
+- Design → code handoff works.
 The transition from claude.ai/design to Claude Code was seamless.
-No manual translation steps, no loss of interpretation.
+No manual translation steps, no loss in interpretation.

 - The quality of the generated templates surprised me.
 Clean HTML, correct Tailwind classes, no anti-patterns.
-This wasn't "just good enough to get started" – it was directly usable.
+This wasn't "just good enough to start with" – it was directly usable.

 Conclusion